actionprojecteu/azotea-client/FITS.md

 Whenever possible, AZOTEA reuses these keywords.

 CCD/CMOS image adquistion software already produces images in FITS format, either for B&W images or RAW color images.
-Each image adquistion software has its own convention and ideosincracies, so AZOFITS was written to cope this and supply trouble-free FITS images to AZOTEA.
+Each image adquistion software has its own convention and idiosyncrasies, so AZOFITS was written to cope with this and supply trouble-free FITS images to AZOTEA.

 # Table of Contents